Acne Around Mouth: Causes and What to Do About It. (November 2019)

 - First things first: you need to clean the slate with a good facial cleanser to clear out the pores.
 Before you head out the door, apply a men's moisturizer with SPF to simultaneously hydrate and protect the skin.

-- After a long day, make sure to use a daily face wash to eliminate all that dirt and oil from your skin that clogs pores and produces acne.
+- After a long day, make sure to use a daily face wash for sensitive skin to eliminate all that dirt and oil from your skin that clogs pores and produces acne.
 Be sure to wash off any products, including lip balm or toothpaste, before you head to bed, and then apply a nighttime moisturizer.